Google Ads · Speech Pathology

 Filter out the searches that don't pay.

 Generic 'speech therapy degree' searches.
 NDIS funding queries that lead to government sites.
 Free-clinic searches.
-Speech-and-language pathology research queries.
-We negative-keyword them out before launch and keep stripping them out every week.
+Speech and language pathology research queries.
+We negative keyword them out before launch and keep stripping them out every week.

 We report on bookings.
 Not clicks.